marinPh/x-heep/docs/source/Testing/Testing.md

     *   **Steps**:
         *   Uses the `psf/black` GitHub Action to check the formatting of all relevant Python files.

+8.  **`Pad-generation`**:
+    *   **Purpose**: Checks that all pad generation still produces the exact same as the golden output.
+    *   **Environment**: Runs inside a `ubuntu-latest` VM.
+    *   **Steps**:
+        * call `make test_kwargs`.
+          * generate pads using the test pad_cfg.hjson
+          * verify is the outpur json matches the golden output
+            * if not store difference `/home/marin/ma3/x-heep/test/test_x_heep_gen/diff_output.txt`
+          * repeat for pad_cfg.py

 ### Release Workflows

 The project includes a robust, automated process for creating and publishing releases.
 This is handled by two GitHub Actions workflows: `create-release.yml` and `publish-release.yml`.
 This system ensures that every release is consistently built, tested, and published with its corresponding toolchain and Docker image.

 #### Create X-HEEP Release Workflow (`create-release.yml`)

 This workflow prepares a new release.
 It is a comprehensive process that builds the toolchain, packages it, creates a draft release, builds a Docker container, and opens a version bump pull request.
-It's designed to be triggered manually when a new release is needed.
+It`s designed to be triggered manually when a new release is needed.

 **Trigger:**